 You should set

-vm.nr_hugepages to a value that gives a total huge page space slightly bigger than the
+vm.nr_hugepages to a value that gives a total huge page space slightly larger than the

-Make it slightly larger than the shared buffer because
+It should be slightly larger than the buffer pool because

 More information on the different parameters that affect the configuration of huge pages can be found in the admin-guide for hugetlbpage in the Linux source code .